Steeped in history, the study of Divinity and Theology has been undertaken since the foundation of the University on

-Scripture and ethics, the ethics of the Lutheran tradition, Bonhoeffer, medical, social and economic ethics and ethical questions concerning disability, and animal and environmental ethics.
+Scripture and ethics, the ethics of the Lutheran tradition, political ethics, medical, social and economic ethics and ethical questions concerning disability, and animal and environmental ethics.

-Specialists: Dr Brian Brock, Professor Philip Ziegler, and Dr Michael Laffin.
+Specialists: Professor Brian Brock and Dr Michael Laffin.

 Research in Church History concentrates on patristic history and theology, Augustine and Augustinianisms, Medieval church and theology, female spirituality, the Reformation, Scottish church history, the history of missions, and the interactions between literacy, perceptions of monastic space and religious practices.

-Disability studies, healthcare, Christian responses to historical traumas and the critical theory of religion.
+Disability studies, healthcare, liturgics, homiletics, Christian responses to historical traumas and the critical theory of religion.
 The University of Aberdeen also hosts the Centre for Spirituality, Disability and Health and the Centre for Ministry Studies.

-Specialists: Rev Professor John Swinton, Dr Brian Brock, Dr Kenneth Jeffrey, Dr Leon van Ommen, Dr Katie Cross
+Specialists: Professor Brian Brock, Dr Katie Cross, Dr Kenneth Jeffrey, Dr Leon van Ommen, Professor John Swinton.

 Old Testament and Hebrew Bible

-Deuteronomistic history, exilic and post-exilic prophecy, and texts such as Leviticus, the minor prophets, the psalter, the Wisdom of Solomon and the Septuagint.
+Deuteronomistic history, exilic and post-exilic prophecy, and texts such as Leviticus, the minor prophets, the psalter, monotheism, the Wisdom of Solomon and the Septuagint.
 We hold the Biesenthal Collection (one of the most complete Judaica collections in the UK), and the Daube collection of Roman and Ancient Jewish Law.

 New Testament theology, Second Temple Judaism, Apocalyptic, Philo, the Johannine corpus, Pauline literature, Christianity in the classical world, and early Christian writing practices.
 The school is also home to serious theological interpretation of the New Testament, particularly in relation to pastoral theology.